AndyMc3000/ci-ms2-party-chef/README.md

 ## 1. <a name="introduction-heading">Introduction</a> ##

 This Party Chef website is my Milestone 2 (MS2) project for my Diploma in Fullstack Software Development course at Code Institute.
 This README refers to Party Chef as a fictional client of mine, where I have been hired to develop a website for the business owner to meet certain criteria (see UX section below).
 However, the underlying goal of the project is to meet and exceed the requirements laid out for the MS2 project by Code Institute.
 The high-level requirement of the MS2 is to "..build an interactive front-end site.
 The site should respond to the users' actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals."
-The principle technologies to be used are HTML5, CSS3, JavaScript.
-Other technologies being used are; Bootstrap front-end framework, jQuery library, and EmailJS.
+The principle technologies to be used are HTML5, CSS3, and JavaScript.
+Other technologies being used are; the Bootstrap front-end framework, the jQuery library, and EmailJS.

 Party Chef is a private catering business with multiple office locations around Ireland.
 Party Chef is run by a professional team of chef's, service personnel, and party planners.
-The offices are referred to as 'kitchens' on the website, as this is where food is prepared.
-Customers can also vists the kitchens in order to discuss and plan their their events with the Party Chef team.
+The offices are referred to as 'kitchens' on the website, as this is where food is prepared before being delivered to event/party sites.
+Customers can vists the kitchens in order to discuss and plan their events with the Party Chef team.

 #### [Back To Top ^ ](#top-of-page) ####